Types of Adjectives in English

 8. Attributive and Distributive Adjectives

 Attributive and distributive adjectives are used to describe nouns in different ways.
-Attributive adjectives are used to describe a single noun, while distributive adjectives are used to describe a group of nouns.
-Examples of attributive and distributive adjectives include single, double, both, and either.
+Attributive adjectives are used to simply describe a noun, while distributive adjectives are used to describe a group of nouns.
+Examples of distributive adjectives include each, every, either, neither, any, and both.
+Examples of attributive adjectives include beautiful, tall, red.

 9. Interrogative Adjectives